procrastian/cs-typescript/README.md

 }
 ```

 This function will only work if given an object with a callable `flop` property.
-Unfortunately, the only way you can tell for sure whether `flip` contains that property is to call it and see what happens!
+Unfortunately, the only way you can tell for sure whether _x_ contains that property is to call it and see what happens!
 That makes it hard to predict what code will do before it runs.
 It also makes code harder to write in the first place!

 Seen in this way, a type is the concept of describing which values can be safely passed to `flip`, and which will crash.